Pilatch/easy-element/README.md

 Then your styles that include a rule of `.electric { ... }` would not style the host element in the class-based output, but a rule like `:host(.electric) { ... }` would have the desired effect.
 In the ES5 output, your custom element would probably be rendered as you intended either way.

-## Extending
+### Extending

 Extending things other than `HTMLElement` hasn't really been tested yet.
 Assume it's McBusted.

-## Directory structure
+### Directory structure

-Building multi-level directory trees is not yet supported.
+Building multi-level directory trees is not supported.
+Easy Element won't do recursive directory traversal to search for your source code.
 So put your element code in one flat folder.
-Easy Element won't do recursive directory traversal to search for your source code.

-# Distinctions
+## Distinctions

 What makes Easy Element different from other options?